zooniverse/developer.zooniverse.org/domain_model.rst

 Workflow
 --------

 The Workflow is another main entity in our system.
-It is where most of the parameters for a project are stored.
 Most importantly, the Workflow has the configuration of Tasks we ask our volunteers to perform when they are presented with a Subject.
 In Notes from Nature each step of the transcription (such as ‘What is the location?’) is a separate Task, in Galaxy Zoo, each step of the decision tree is a Task too.
 The Workflow also determines which Subjects are available to work on, and how long they should be worked on.

 Classification
 --------------